-The emergency switch is a device with one end attached to the switch under the remote control and the other end to your lifejacket, for instance.
+The emergency switch is a device with one end attached to the switch under the remote control and the other end for instance to your lifejacket.
 The emergency switch automatically switches off the engine when detached from the remote control.
 It is very important that the boat will come to a halt in the event that the driver, for whatever reason, loses his/her balance and is flung from the helm.

 NOTE!
 Never take control of the boat without having attached the emergency switch to yourself.
-If you attach the emergency switch to your arm, do not steer the boat with that arm, because the emergency switch cord may become tangled in the steering wheel during tight turns.
+If you attach it to your arm, do not steer the boat with that arm, because the emergency switch line may get caught on the wheel in sharp turns.